cryptocrowd-city/xcrc-core-wallet/doc/xaya/currencies.md

 ### Temporary Names ("Vessels")

-Instead, currencies can be traded for CHI atomically by using **temporary *vessel* names**:  If Alice wants to sell 100 of some token for 100 CHI to Bob, she creates a temporary name in her wallet and sends the tokens to it.
-Then, Alice and Bob do an *atomic name trade*, where Bob buys the vessel name from Alice for 100 CHI.
+Instead, currencies can be traded for XCRC atomically by using **temporary *vessel* names**:  If Alice wants to sell 100 of some token for 100 XCRC to Bob, she creates a temporary name in her wallet and sends the tokens to it.
+Then, Alice and Bob do an *atomic name trade*, where Bob buys the vessel name from Alice for 100 XCRC.
 Finally, Bob can transfer the tokens out of the vessel (or keep them there).

 Note that if Alice sends the tokens out of the vessel before the name trade is confirmed, this *double spends the vessel name* and thus also *invalidates the whole trading transaction*.
-In other words, Alice also won't get the CHI, so that these kinds of transactions are safe.
+In other words, Alice also won't get the XCRC, so that these kinds of transactions are safe.

 Vessel names in a user's wallet can be reused, so that there is not an ever-growing number of unused names cluttering the blockchain.
-Since each name registration costs the locked amount of 0.01 CHI, there is incentive for users to reuse vessels where possible.
+Since each name registration costs the locked amount of 0.01 XCRC, there is incentive for users to reuse vessels where possible.

 ## Implementation Notes